 Gross, right?
 But it’s very effective.

-Moreover, you can buy parasitic wasps from a garden store if possible or online.
+Moreover, you can buy parasitic wasps from a garden store or online.
 It’s a great way to kill woolly aphids that doesn’t involve using pesticides.

 6. Ladybugs

-When there are a lot of aphids, the ladybugs will start to swarm, and that’s a good thing because it means they’re doing their job.
+When there are a large number of aphids, the ladybugs will start to swarm, which is a good thing because it means they’re doing their job.

 But you can also help things along by getting a few ladybugs of your own.
 You can attract ladybugs or buy them.

-If purchased, just release them outdoors, and they’ll take care of these pests for you.
+If purchased, release them outdoors, and they will take care of these pests for you.

 These are beneficial insects that feed on a host of plant pests, including woolly aphids and green peach aphids.
-They’re attracted to yards and gardens that have flowering plants like dandelions and marigolds.
+They’re attracted to yards and gardens that feature flowering plants, such as dandelions and marigolds.

 So, in this case, it’s a good idea to plant some flowers in your garden that will attract hoverflies.